pratik2374/Automated-Car-parking-system/readme.md

 ## **How It Works**
 1. The system loads and processes images using YOLO.
 2. If a vehicle is detected, the license plate is extracted via OCR.
-3. The detection data is sent to ThingSpeak.
+3. The detection data is sent to ESP32 via Thingspeak.
-4. The system retrieves the available parking slot from ThingSpeak.
+4. The ESP32 retrieves the available parking slots by ultrasonic sensors
+5. If parking slot is available then display the slot number on screen and sent data to ThingSpeak.
-5. The result is displayed in the Flask web interface.
+6. The data is displayed in the Flask web interface.

 ## **Workflow**
 1. Load 5 images (in `.jpg`, `.jpeg`, or `.png` format).